 Chile’s IMACEC economic activity index grew 18.1 percent year-on-year in July of 2021, mainly due to low base effects and as the economy gradually recovers from the Covid-19 shock.
 Positive contributions to growth came from trade (43.5 percent vs 45 percent in June); services (15.6 percent vs 18 percent) and the goods-producing industries (10.6 percent vs 14.5 percent).
 Meanwhile, mining activity shrank (-1.9 percent vs 1.7 percent).
 On a seasonally adjusted monthly basis, economic activity in Chile rose 1.4 percent. source: Central Bank of Chile

 Leading Economic Index in Chile averaged 2.54 percent from 2009 until 2021, reaching an all time high of 20.61 percent in June of 2021 and a record low of -15.31 percent in May of 2020.
 This page provides the latest reported value for - Chile Leading Economic Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Chile Leading Economic Index - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Leading Economic Index in Chile is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Chile to stand at 3.20 in 12 months time.
+Leading Economic Index in Chile is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Chile Leading Economic Index is projected to trend around 3.70 percent in 2022 and 3.20 percent in 2023, according to our econometric models.